MedinaGitHub/react-jsonschema-form-builder/README.md

     //customWidgets => you can import some custom Widget
     //newFields=> You can edit the form of add a new field
     //newPropJsonSchema=> if you add a new item in a custom newFields.json, thi function recibe de //options of you new field, and you can join with a customWidgets
+    //modalSchemaUi => UiSchema for the open modal configuration
     <FormBuilderSchem
         getJsonSchemaForm={getJsonSchema}
         rootSchema={seed}